 - The recusal disclosure form is due within 15 calendar days after the date of the meeting at which the recusal occurred.

-- The recusal disclosure form must be signed by member and must file it along a copy of the meeting agenda containing the item that triggered the recusal.
+- The recusal disclosure form must be signed by the member and must include a copy of the meeting agenda containing the item that triggered the recusal.